frekkanzer2/TrashyParty/README.md

 - Trap Run (complete the stage without touching the obstacles)
 - Speedy Replication (replicate the keystroke shown exclusively for your bird)
 - **_Shooty Perry (summons a shield to protect himself from the hunter shot - the shield will vanish soon)_**
+- Chubby and Heavy (the bird must jump on the head of the other bird: he will not be able to jump anymore)
 ## Future Minigames with view from above
 - Rocket Birdy League (Rocket League with birds)
 - Bull Shit (a bull will follow you, keep the distance)
 - Nuclear Bump (push the other birds into the nuclear liquid)
 - Dungate (kill the zombies with your gun and be the last survivor)
+- Hide and Seek (one player is the killer, the others are masqueraded as environment props)
 ### Create title sprite for Minigames
 - Download the following Paint.net plugin and install it: https://forums.getpaint.net/topic/121343-boltbaits-gpu-accelerated-plugin-pack-for-paintnet-v50-updated-2023-01-28/
 - Open Paint.net, create a 1920x1080px file and select Outlined/Gradient Text from upper bar inner-section